lucastinter07-glitch/uartproject/README.md

 ## Possible extensions

 - Parity (7E1 / 8O1) and configurable data width.
-- TX/RX FIFOs with an AXI-Stream interface.
+- TX/RX FIFOs with an AXI-Stream interface (this is where hold/buffer registers would reappear).
 - Multi-channel instantiation.
 - Runtime-configurable baud via a register interface.